Empress Elisabeth of Austria: Assassination

 The autopsy was performed the next day by Golay, who discovered that the weapon, which had not yet been found, had penetrated 3.33 in into Elisabeth's thorax, fractured the fourth rib, pierced the lung and pericardium, and penetrated the heart from the top before coming out the base of the left ventricle.
 Because of the sharpness and thinness of the file, the wound was very narrow and, due to pressure from Elisabeth's extremely tight corseting, the hemorrhage of blood into the pericardial sac around the heart was slowed to mere drops.
-Until this sac filled, a medical emergency known as cardiac tamponade, the beating of her heart was not impeded, which is why Elisabeth had been able to walk from the site of the assault and up the boat's boarding ramp.
+Until this sac filled (a medical emergency known as cardiac tamponade), the beating of her heart was not impeded, which is why the Empress had been able to walk from the site of the assault and up the boat's boarding ramp.
 Had the weapon not been removed, she would have lived a while longer, as it would have acted like a plug to stop the bleeding.

 Golay photographed the wound but turned the photograph over to the Swiss Procurator-General, who had it destroyed, on the orders of Franz Joseph, along with the autopsy instruments.

 As Geneva shuttered itself in mourning, Elisabeth's body was placed in a triple coffin: two inner ones of lead, the third exterior one in bronze, reposing on lion claws.
 On Tuesday, before the coffins were sealed, Franz Joseph's official representatives arrived to identify the body.
 The coffin was fitted with two glass panels, covered with doors, which could be slid back to allow her face to be seen.

-On Wednesday morning, Elisabeth's body was carried back to Vienna aboard a funeral train.
-The inscription on her coffin read, "Elisabeth, Empress of Austria.”
+On Wednesday morning, the body was carried back to Vienna aboard a funeral train.
+The inscription on her coffin read, "Elisabeth, Empress of Austria".
 The Hungarians were outraged, and the words, "and Queen of Hungary" were hastily added.
-The entire Austro-Hungarian Empire was in deep mourning; 82 sovereigns and high-ranking nobles followed her funeral cortege on the morning of 17 September to the tomb in the Capuchin Church.
+The entire empire was in deep mourning; eighty-two sovereigns and high-ranking nobles followed her funeral cortege on the morning of 17 September to the Imperial Crypt at the Capuchin Church.